 I focus on natural foods because they offer the greatest concentration of nutrients for our bodies (vitamins, minerals, fibre, enzymes and antioxidants) and are usually easier for our bodies to break down, digest and metabolize.
 Unprocessed foods are also free of additives, preservatives, colorants, flavor enhancers and other synthetic fictions that can complicate the picture of health.
 Whenever possible, I source ingredients locally and support organic growers.How do you define health?

-Health is often defined as the absence of disease but this is not a very helpful directive in my view.
+Health is often defined as the absence of disease which I’ve never found particularly helpful.
 It’s a bit like defining sleep as the absence of wakefulness.
-I believe that health is not merely a state of being free from illness or injury but rather a quality of completeness that involves every aspect of our being – mind, body, spirit (however we choose to define this) – working towards a common goal.What is holistic nutrition?
+I believe that health isn’t just about being free from illness or injury but rather a quality of completeness that involves every part of our being – mind, body, spirit (however you choose to define that) – working towards a common goal.What is holistic nutrition?

 Holistic nutrition is an approach that respects the sanctity of the individual as a whole and not merely its individual parts.
 It is an approach rooted in the recognition that our bodies are not separate and distinct from our minds but rather intimately connected.